willidad/wk-charts/tasks.md

 enable to show marker line independent of tooltips in line and area chart

-clickable axis lables for edit mode clickable line overlay in linecharts for edit mode
+clickable axis labels for edit mode clickable line overlay in linecharts for edit mode